Israel ends West Bank raid calling it a blow to militants. Palestinians grapple with destruction

-JENIN REFUGEE CAMP, West Bank (AP) — Israel withdrew troops from a West Bank militant stronghold Wednesday but warned that its most intense military operation in the occupied territory in nearly two decades was not a one-off.
+JENIN REFUGEE CAMP, West Bank (AP) — Israel withdrew troops from a West Bank militant stronghold Wednesday but warned that its most intense military operation in the occupied territory in nearly two decades could be repeated.
 Twelve Palestinians and an Israeli soldier were killed in the two-day raid.

 Residents of the Jenin refugee camp emerged from their homes to find alleys lined by piles of rubble and flattened or scorched cars.
 Shopkeepers and bulldozers started clearing the debris.
 Thousands who had fled the fighting began returning.